major-lab/mirbooking/README.md

 The command line program expects a number of inputs:

- - `--targets`, a FASTA containing mRNA transcripts where the identifier is the accession (i.e. NM_002710.3)
+ - `--targets`, a FASTA containing RNA transcripts where the identifier is the accession (i.e. NM_002710.3)
  - `--mirnas`, a FASTA containing mature miRNAs where the first token in the comment is the accession (i.e. MIMAT0004792)
- - `--score-table`, a score table with free energy for seeds
+ - `--seed-scores`, a sparse score table of seed free energies which can be generated using `mirbooking-generate-score-table` program described below
+ - `--accessibilitiy-scores` contains entries with position-wise free energy contribution (or penalty) on the targets
- - `--quantities`, a quantity file mapping target and mirna accessions to expressed quantity in FPKM/RPKM/RPM
+ - `--input`, a quantity file mapping target and mirna accessions to expressed quantity in FPKM/RPKM/RPM

-To compute the silencing, `--cds-regions` is a two columns TSV document mapping target accessions to coding regions the 'a..b' format where a and b are inclusive 1-based indexes
+To compute the target silencings, `--cds-regions` is a two columns TSV document mapping target accessions to coding regions the 'a..b' format where a and b are inclusive 1-based indexes

 The output is a TSV with the following columns: